 of the small towns along the Tour route have at least one establishment

 with free WiFi.
 A WiFi enabled cell phone will generally be the only

 way of checking in with family and friends at the end of each day.

-The following description breaks the Tour into nine
+description breaks the Tour into nine

 on our experience, competent, well-equipped parties traveling at